Composing Recurrent Spiking Neural Networks using Locally-Recurrent Motifs and Risk-Mitigating Architectural

 \section{Sparsely-Connected Recurrent Motif Layer (SC-ML)}

-Unlike the traditional non-spiking RNNs that are typically constructed with units like LSTM or GRU, the structure of existing RSNNs is random without specific optimization.
-The complex recurrent connectivity hinders RSNN performance and prevents scaling to large RSNNs.
-The proposed SC-ML is composed of multiple sparsely-connected recurrent \emph{motifs}, where each motif consists of a group of recurrently connected spiking neurons, as shown in Figure~\ref{fig:sc-ml}.
-The motifs in each SC-ML share the same topology, which is defined as the size of the motif, i.e., the number of neurons, and the recurrent connectivity pattern between the neurons.
-Within the motif, synaptic connections can be constructed between any two neurons or to introduce self-recurrent connections back to the same neurons.
-Thus the problem of the recurrent layer optimization is greatly reduced to that of learning the optimal motif and sparse inter-motif connectivity, alleviating the difficulty in architectural optimization and allowing scalability to large networks.
+Unlike the traditional non-spiking RNNs that are typically constructed with units like LSTM or GRU, the structure of existing RSNNs is random without specific optimization, which hinders RSNNs' performance and prevents scaling to large networks.
+However, due to the complexity of recurrent connections and dynamics of spiking neurons, the optimization of RSNNs weights is still an open problem.
+As shown in Table~\ref{tab:ablation}, recurrent connections that are not carefully set up may hinder network performance.
+To solve this problem, we first designed the SC-ML layer, which is composed of multiple sparsely-connected recurrent \emph{motifs}, where each motif consists of a group of recurrently connected spiking neurons, as shown in Figure~\ref{fig:sc-ml}.
+The motifs in each SC-ML share the same topology, which is defined as the size of the motif, i.e., the number of neurons, and the recurrent connectivity pattern between the neurons (excitatory, inhibitory or non-existent).
+Within the motif, synaptic connections can be constructed between any two neurons including self-recurrent connections.
+Thus the problem of the recurrent layer optimization can be simplified to that of learning the optimal motif and sparse inter-motif connectivity, alleviating the difficulty in architectural optimization and allowing scalability to large networks.

-This motif-based structure is motivated from both a biological and a computational perspective.
-First, from a biological point of view, there is evidence that the neocortex is not only organized in layered minicolumn structures but also into synaptically connected clusters of neurons within such structures~\cite{perin2011synaptic, ko2011functional}.
-For example, networks of pyramidal cells cluster into multiple groups of a few dozen neurons each.
-Second, from a computational perspective, optimizing the connectivity of the basic building block, i.e., the motif, is a more simplified problem than optimizing the connectivity of the whole recurrent layer for which the number of possible inter-neuron connections increases exponentially with neuron count.
+This motif-based structure is motivated by both a biological and a computational perspective.
+First, from a biological point of view, there is evidence that the neocortex is not only organized in layered minicolumn structures but also into synaptically connected clusters of neurons within such structures~\citep{perin2011synaptic, ko2011functional}.
+For example, the networks of pyramidal cells cluster into multiple groups of a few dozen neurons each.
+Second, from a computational perspective, optimizing the connectivity of the basic building block, i.e., the motif, simplifies the problem of optimizing the connectivity of the whole recurrent layer.
 Third, by constraining most recurrent connections inside the motifs and allowing a few lateral connections between neighboring motifs to exchange information across the SC-ML, the total number of recurrent connections is limited.
-This leads to a great deal of sparsity as observed in biological networks~\cite{seeman2018sparse}.
+This leads to a great deal of sparsity as observed in biological networks~\citep{seeman2018sparse}.